MEET

 HEIGHT

-Daytona is a mass manufactured expendable two-stage rocket designed and manufactured by Phantom Space, capable of reliable transport of satellites and other space cargo into Earth orbit and beyond.
+Daytona I is a mass manufactured expendable two-stage rocket designed and manufactured by Phantom Space, capable of reliable transport of satellites and other space cargo into Earth orbit.
 Mass manufacturing techniques allow Daytona to be the most efficient and cost-effective small payload rocket in the world.

 Payload